gbatt55/ai-ontology-map/ONTOLOGY_PRIMER.md

 - **institution**
 - **concept**

-Do NOT invent new node types unless explicitly instructed.
+Do NOT add new node types unless explicitly instructed.

 ---

-# 4. Edge Types (FIXED)
+# 4. EDGE TYPES (FIXED)

 Edges represent directional relationships.
 Only these three types are allowed: